About Me

 Highlights

-Mentor: Kirsten Larson (STScI), David Thilker, Janice Lee (STScI)
+Mentors: Kirsten Larson (STScI), David Thilker, Janice Lee (STScI)

-Exoplanet Host Photometric Monitoring
+SPACE Program Exoplanet Host Photometric Monitoring

-Astronomy Department and Van Vleck Observatory, Wesleyan University
+2022 – present, Astronomy Department and Van Vleck Observatory, Wesleyan University

-Mentor: Seth Redfield
+Advisor: Seth Redfield

 What's here?